rebryant/cpog/README.md

 * **test:**
     Two very simple test problems
 * **tools:**
-    Code for the prototype counter and for a program to run the entire toolchain
+    Code for a scripting program that runs the entire toolchain

 # Make Options